Geosynchronous/P6-Mobile-Portfolio/README.md

 - Clicking on error location in timeline opens main.js file ![Iamge of Jank Code Error Location](https://github.com/Geosynchronous/P6-Mobile-Portfolio/blob/master/timelines/Main_js_507.png)
 - AWESOME!!
 - BUt WAIT...
 HMMMM....
 Now what does this mean???
-- I know... my head has turned to mush... so it is time to take a break... before I make too many mistakes!
+- I know... **MUSH ALARM INVOKED**... my head has turned to mush... so it is time to take a break... before I make too many mistakes!

 ### Udacity Reviews